ryankeiper/Hangman/README.md

   ---brought to you by:
-   H. Tyler Brooks
+   H. Tyler Brooks,
-   Ryan Keiper
+   Ryan Keiper,
-   Diana Jurgielewicz
+   Diana Jurgielewicz,
    Ali Topaloglu